Irish literature: Literature of Northern Ireland

 Other noteworthy writers from Northern Ireland include poet Robert Greacen (1920–2008), novelist Bob Shaw (1931–96), and science fiction novelist Ian McDonald (1960).
 Robert Greacen, along with Valentin Iremonger, edited an important anthology, Contemporary Irish Poetry in 1949.
 Robert Greacen was born in Derry, lived in Belfast in his youth and then in London during the 1950s, 60s and 70s.
 He won the Irish Times Prize for Poetry in 1995 for his Collected Poems, and subsequently he moved to Dublin when he was elected a member of Aosdana.
 Shaw was a science fiction author, noted for his originality and wit.
 He won the Hugo Award for Best Fan Writer in 1979 and 1980.
 His short story "Light of Other Days" was a Hugo Award nominee in 1967, as was his novel The Ragged Astronauts in 1987.

+Among those who have come to the fore in a 2000s revival of women's writing in Northern Ireland are Booker prize-winning Anna Burns, crime writers Kelly Creighton and Sharon Dempsey and several other novelists.